Hybrid quantum image classification and federated learning for hepatic steatosis diagnosis: Materials and methods

-\subsection{Federated learning}
+Given its outstanding performance in a distinct medical task~\cite{pharma}, it was hypothesized that this same layer would effectively broaden the function space described by the proposed neural network.
+At the same time, it can efficiently encode a significant amount of information in a limited number of qubits.
+Therefore, this layer potentially can help to avoid the problems associated with quantum computers now.
+These advantages became the primary reasons why we chose this architecture for a quantum layer.

+These innovations highlight the potential of HQNN compared to purely classical methods.
+We believe that improvements in the efficiency and accuracy of machine learning models by integrating quantum layers into a classical framework can only be definitively verified empirically.
+Therefore, we conducted experiments on a static dataset including liver images.
+Empirical data obtained from these experiments demonstrate an improvement in classification performance when using HQNN compared to classical counterparts.
+Such quantum-enhanced methodologies have the potential to revolutionize diagnostics and therapeutic strategies in the near future~\cite{Cordier_2022}.

+\subsection{Federated~Learning}

 Federated learning~\cite{pmlr-v54-mcmahan17a} is a machine learning technique to achieve privacy-preserving collaborative learning among different parties.
-Compared with traditional centralized and distributed learning, which require data to be collected in a single compute node the former and in a server to parallelize over multiple nodes the computation and thus speed up the training phase the latter, in federated learning only locally trained models are exchanged, without sharing the data with the consequence of guaranteeing privacy.
+Compared with traditional centralized and distributed learning, which require data to be collected in a single compute node in the former and in a server to parallelize over multiple nodes the computation and thus speed up the training phase in the latter, in federated learning only locally trained models are exchanged, without sharing the data with the consequence of guaranteeing privacy.

-In addition, we can improve data security and privacy by using privacy-enhancing technologies (PET)~\cite{kaaniche2020privacy}, which are developed to meet the basic principles of data protection, minimizing the use of personal data and maximizing data security.
+In addition, we can improve data security and privacy by using privacy-enhancing technologies~\cite{kaaniche2020privacy}, which are developed to meet the basic principles of data protection, minimizing the use of personal data and maximizing data security.
+The two most widely used techniques are Fully Homomorphic Encryption (FHE)~\cite{rivest1978data} and Secure Multi-Party computation (SMPC)~\cite{ZHAO2019357}.

+FHE is a key-based encryption in which the encryption process preserves algebraic operations, in this technique a third party can calculate the data without knowing it.
+In addition to depending on a trusted third party, they do not provide perfect security, and therefore, could represent a lack of security when used in FL.
+To solve this problem, Liang et al. have proposed a symmetric quantum version of FHE~\cite{liang2013symmetric} that guarantees perfect privacy by making such an encryption technique safe.